If you are a seller on Walmart Marketplace, then you certainly want to read about the so-called Walmart Keyword Bidding.

 As a seller, if you use sponsored ads & outsourced fulfillment, you get these benefits in return:

 Now, even if you sell on other online marketplaces, you don’t have to worry.
-You can still sell on Walmart and leverage its fulfillment & marketing options to get your products reach your target audience and sell them more quickly.
+You can still sell on Walmart and leverage its fulfillment & marketing options to get your products to reach your target audience and sell them more quickly.

 3. Leverage its brand name